 Ironically, even though they’re high in calories (there are 320 calories in a medium avocado) they can help you lose weight.
 A small study of overweight adults found that adding half an avocado to lunch helped people feel more satisfied and full over a subsequent 3-5 hour period.
 If you’re trying to lose weight, take a look at your overall energy intake and use avocado to replace less healthy fats (such as trans fats found in fried food or pre-packaged snack food) so you don’t end up taking in more calories than you need.

-3 Quick and Easy Recipes with Avocados
+3 Quick and Easy Recipes Using Avocados

 The classic way to enjoy avocado is by making guacamole.
 If you’re on the hunt for a healthy avocado recipe, let your imagination (and the internet!) be your guide.
 A quick Google search for ‘guacamole recipes’ will turn up a hundred or more of healthy recipes, many of which can be prepared ahead of time.
-Here are a few recipes we particularly like:

 1. Mango Pomegranate Guacamole from Katie at the Kitchen Door